demoiselle/signer/agent-web/README.md

 **Import in HTML**

-This client to access local functions of Signer Desktop Client doesnt depends of any other library.
+This client of Signer Desktop Client does not depends of any other library.

 ```html
 <html>